What is the Gender and Sexuality Research Network?

-We also have now established a new branch of our research network – the Gender and Sexuality Cluster which is supported by the SWWDTP (The South West and Wales Doctoral Training Partnership which is funded by the Arts and Humanities Research council).
-Many of the cluster activities are only open to students of the SWWDTP which is comprised of 8 universities – Reading, Bristol, Bath, Bath Spa, Southampton, Cardiff, Exeter and Aberystwyth.
-However, after our initial networking day, we are now planning a conference to which non SWWDTP students from across these 8 universities will be allowed to send abstracts.
+We are linked to the Gender and Sexuality Cluster which is supported by the SWWDTP (The South West and Wales Doctoral Training Partnership which is funded by the Arts and Humanities Research council).
+Many of the cluster activities are only open to students of the SWWDTP which is comprised of 8 universities – Reading, Bristol, Bath, Bath Spa, Southampton, Cardiff, Exeter and Aberystwyth, though do watch this space as more open events are sometimes run!

 Please check out the cluster website: https://genderandsexualityresearch.wordpress.com/

-My research cuts across a number of disciplines from law to international relations, gender studies to security.
-In doing so it turns on various conceptual difficulties not adequately addressed in the international legal framework and political system, such as the gendered dichotomy of the offences of ‘slavery’ and ‘sexual slavery’, and the excluded victims of sexual violence in the discourse surrounding Iraq and Syria, such as male victims, and Muslim women and girls targeted by the Islamic State of Iraq and the Levant (ISIL-Daesh).
+My thesis cuts across a number of disciplines from law to international relations, gender studies to security.
+In doing so it turns on various conceptual difficulties not adequately addressed in the international legal system, such as the gendered dichotomy of the offences of ‘slavery’ and ‘sexual slavery’, and the excluded victims of sexual violence in Iraq and Syria, such as male victims, and Muslim women and girls targeted by the Islamic State of Iraq and the Levant (ISIL-Daesh).

 I previously studied law at the University of Exeter and obtained my masters in international law at the University of Reading.
-Throughout my studies I have specialized in using feminist perspectives to unearth the gendered nature of legal frameworks, both in the drafting of law and in its application.
-I have been fortunate enough to visit important international institutions in Geneva to see international law and diplomacy in action.
-These included the United Nations, the office for the UK Mission to the UN, the International Committee of the Red Cross, the UN Refugee Agency and the World Trade Organisation.
+Throughout my studies I have specialised in using feminist perspectives to unearth the gendered nature of legal frameworks, both in the drafting of law and in its application.

-I am very excited to be coordinating the University of Reading’s Gender and Sexuality Research Network, and am looking forward to hearing about and engaging with all the fantastic research that is being conducted at Reading and at universities near and far.
-As Gareth has said above, do not hesitate to contact either of us by way of email, or you can drop us a tweet @ReadingGender!
+I am very excited to be coordinating the University of Reading’s Gender and Sexuality Research Network with Amy and Gareth for a second year, and am looking forward to hearing about and engaging with all the fantastic research that is being conducted at Reading and at universities near and far.
+Please do not hesitate to contact either of us by way of email, or you can drop us a tweet @ReadingGender!